Dan Coats: Again in private life (2005–2010)

-Director of National Intelligence
+Director of National Intelligence (2017–2019)

 On January 5, 2017, Coats was announced as then-President-elect Donald Trump's nominee for the Cabinet-level position of Director of National Intelligence, to succeed the outgoing James R. Clapper.
-His confirmation hearing was held on February 28, 2017, to the United States Senate Intelligence Committee.
-On March 9, 2017, the United States Senate Intelligence Committee approved the nomination of Coats as National Intelligence Director with a 13–2 vote.
-The Senate confirmed his nomination with an 85–12 vote on March 15, 2017, and he was sworn into office on March 16.
+His confirmation hearing was held on February 28, 2017, by the United States Senate Intelligence Committee, which approved his nomination on March 9, 2017, with a 13–2 vote.
+The Senate confirmed his nomination with an 85–12 vote on March 15, 2017, and he was sworn into office on March 16, 2017.

-On July 16, 2018, Coats released a statement affirming the consensus of the United States Intelligence Community (IC) that the Russian government interfered in the 2016 U.S. presidential election, a day after the 2018 Russia–United States summit where President Trump recanted his endorsement of the IC's assessment.
+On July 16, 2018, Coats released a statement affirming the consensus of the United States Intelligence Community (IC) that the Russian government interfered in the 2016 U.S. presidential election, a day after the 2018 Russia–United States Summit where President Trump recanted his endorsement of the IC's assessment.

-On September 6, 2018, Director Coats denied that he had authored the anonymous op-ed piece from a senior Trump Administration official that criticized the President which had been published by The New York Times the day prior.
+On September 6, 2018, Director Coats denied that he had authored the anonymous op-ed piece from a senior Trump administration official that criticized the President which had been published by The New York Times the day prior.
 The day before, MSNBC host Lawrence O'Donnell speculated that Coats was the author of the guest essay, which was later revealed to have been written by then-United States Department of Homeland Security Chief of Staff Miles Taylor.